Rekingen: Religion

 From the 2000 census, 411 or 41.2% were Roman Catholic, while 337 or 33.8% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2 individuals (or about 0.20% of the population) who belonged to the Christian Catholic faith.

 Education

 In Rekingen about 69.6% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 73 students attending primary school, there are 62 students attending secondary school in the municipality.

 Transport

-Rekingen AG railway station is served by Zurich S-Bahn line S41, which links Winterthur and Waldshut.
+Rekingen AG railway station is served by Zurich S-Bahn line S36, which links Bülach and Waldshut.